ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 A resource pool combines compute, memory, and storage resources to properly scale your workload requirements.

 You can create resource pools across three data centers in the selected multizone region and optionally enable SAP®-certified server profiles of either HANA and NetWeaver or NetWeaver.

-You can add stretch vSAN™ high availability resource pools and clusters to an existing Cloud Director site.
+To ensure that your applications remain resilient, you can add stretch vSAN™ high availability resource pools and clusters to an existing Cloud Director site.
 The resource pool stretches across two data centers in a multizone region to increase availability and to protect critical workloads from unexpected downtime.

-Enable regional compute high availability when you create a new single-tenant or multitenant VDC on a stretched workload cluster.
+Enable regional compute high availability (HA) when you create a new single-tenant or multitenant VDC on a stretched workload cluster.

 For more information about resource pools, see [Adding resource pools](/docs/vmware-service?topic=vmware-service-pvdc-adding-deleting).